-This dairy free healthy plum crumble with oats is a delicious breakfast idea, low in sugar and fat and super easy to put together.
+This dairy free healthy vegan plum crumble with oats is a delicious breakfast idea, low in sugar and fat and super easy to put together.

-This lightly spiced healthy plum crumble is a delicious breakfast dish, full of fibre and protein, perfect to kick start your day.
+This lightly spiced healthy vegan plum crumble is a delicious breakfast dish, full of fibre and protein, perfect to kick start your day.
 You will love how easy it is to make!

 I recently bought plums with a label that said: ‘tree ripened’ and ‘naturally ripened for extra sweetness’.
 And there was me thinking (naively as it turns out) that fruit which grows on trees also ripens on trees.
 Where else?
 Well, I’d rather not know actually.
 I suppose as long as the label doesn’t say ‘tree grown’ it’s all ok:)